Fiscal Note

 Background

 The Madison Revitalization and Community Development Corporation (MRCDC) was established in 1998 to invest in, receive, hold, use, and dispose of real or personal property and to engage in related activities to facilitate community redevelopment.
 The MRCDC is recognized under Wisconsin state law as a non-stock, 501(c)(3) Non-Profit Corporation.
 While there is overlap between the Madison Community Development Authority (CDA) Board and MRCDC Board, the MRCDC is a legally separate entity from the CDA.
 MRCDC does not employ staff; it is managed by CDA staff.
 The MRCDC’s primary mission is to facilitate community redevelopment, and in particular, improve the stock of affordable housing in the City of Madison.
-The MRCDC actions are governed by its.
+The MRCDC actions are governed by its corporate bylaws.
 It seeks to serve and be accountable to low-income persons and communities through representation on its governing board.

 The CDA has prepared a comprehensive redevelopment plan targeting its 12-acre site which is bounded by South Park, Regent Street and W. Washington.
 The CDA’s plans for the site, known as “the Triangle”, includes five phases of development that will replace 362 existing housing units, currently subsidized through Public Housing and Section 8 programs, with about 1,200 units of mixed-income housing.
 Phase 1 includes the redevelopment of approximately 163 units of housing that will replace Brittingham Apartments and the CDA Triangle property management office.